district09/check_netapp_ontap/README.md

 v0.5
 - *NEW* Quota monitoring (Warning: Completely untested and experimental. )
-- *NEW* The new –n parameter allows you to filter the queries to only get information from a specific vhost or cluster node depending on the check, use the -–help parameter to get a list of which checks are filtered to which objects.
+- *NEW* The new ï¿½n parameter allows you to filter the queries to only get information from a specific vhost or cluster node depending on the check, use the -ï¿½help parameter to get a list of which checks are filtered to which objects.
 - check_netapp_ontapi.pl is now compatible with SDK 5.2 and hopefully OnTap 8.2.
 - significant changes have been made to snapmirror monitoring so that it now works as intended.
 - Physical port monitoring and vhost interface monitoring are now separate checks and can be accessed with check_port and check_interface respectively.